ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/backend-customization.md

 There are two ways to create a controller:

-- Using the CLI `strapi generate:controller restaurant`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate-controller) for more information.
+- Using the CLI `strapi generate:controller restaurant`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate-controller) 了解详情.
 - Manually create a JavaScript file in `./api/**/controllers`.

 #### Adding Endpoints